ceticamarco/zfetch/README.md

 want.

 ## Usage
-As stated before, I've built zFetch to be extremely simple to use since I believe that system fetchers play a paramount role on providing essential data to whoever has a lot of machines to manage.

 In its most basic form, you can just invoke the program without any additional parameter and it will run with all option enabled, that is: